3. Unlawful assembly (S.18 Public Order Ordinance)

 It does not matter whether the assembly started out as a lawful assembly.
 If 3 or more people in that assembly acted in a disorderly, intimidating, insulting, or provocative manner together and cause a reasonable fear that a breach of the peace may result, it will become an unlawful assembly.

-“Three or more persons, assembled together”
+“3 or more persons, assembled together”

-Where a group of people assembled at a location and only three or more amongst them behave in the prescribed manner, it is they, not other members of their group who do not conduct themselves in such manner, who become an unlawful assembly.
+Where a group of people assembled at a location and only three or more amongst them behave in the prohibited manner, it is they, not other members of their group who do not conduct themselves in such manner, who become an unlawful assembly.

 There must be sufficient connection between the conducts of those who behave in the prescribed manner to justify having them considered together.
-Therefore, if three persons in a lawful assembly committed acts of the prescribed nature at different parts of the place of assembly for different purposes, sparking off different incidents, involving and affecting entirely different mix of persons, there would not sufficient nexus to turn these independent acts into an unlawful assembly.
+Therefore, if 3 persons in a lawful assembly committed acts of the prescribed nature at different parts of the place of assembly for different purposes, sparking off different incidents, involving and affecting entirely different mix of persons, there would not sufficient nexus to turn these independent acts into an unlawful assembly.
 But “sufficient nexus” is only an “important factor” in considering whether those persons were acting together, and evidence of a common purpose is only “the best or one of the most important pieces of evidence” to prove that they were so acting together.
 A common “purpose” does not require a “common motive”, for example the common purpose to attack police officers qualifies as a “common purpose”.

 “Disorderly, intimidating, insulting or provocative manner”